 Baking Gluten Free Bread in a Breadmaker

 Some of my favorite gluten free loaves are baked in my oven, and some recipes don’t even require a bread pan!
-Gluten free sandwich bread, challah, bread sticks … all can be made easily without a breadmaker.
+Gluten free sandwich bread, challah, gluten free bread sticks, 10 Minute Gluten Free Focaccia … are just some of the amazing homemade gluten free bread recipes on my site that can be made easily without a breadmaker.

 1- You don’t have to have the most expensive breadmachine to have the best bread.
 I travel with my bread makers for many cooking classes, and I won’t risk a big investment being in the hands of the TSA.
-So I tend to prefer mid-range bread makers for travel: Oster®, BreadMan® or Cuisinart®.
-These are all in the $50-$125 range.
+So I tend to prefer mid-range bread makers for travel: Oster®, BreadMan® or Cuisinart® and Hamilton Beach®.
+These are all typically in the $85-$150 range.

 But I truly love the loaves my reliable, two-paddled Zojirushi® turns out; I don’t risk traveling with it because it is a costlier machine.
-My new favorite mid-range and travel machine is the T-Fal®.
-You can read my T-fal Gluten Free Bread Machine Review here.
+You can read about the Zojirushi as well as my preferred mid-range and travel machines in my gluten free bread machine reviews.

 The process of baking gluten free bread in a bread machine is the same, no matter which model you use: liquids first, then dry ingredients, then yeast.
 Here’s a quick video showing you how:

 3- Using bread makers without a gluten-free setting.
-Read your manual to find out how to override the pre-programmed settings.
-Program the machine for:
+Read your manual to find out if it will allow you to, and how to override the pre-programmed settings.